| Resume a previously saved form

 What are the responsibilities of Breakthrough parents and guardians?

-Parental support is very important for academic success and that holds true at Breakthrough Twin Cities.
-We will ask for your support in ensuring that your child attends the program every day and does his or her homework consistently.
+Family support is very important for academic success and that holds true at Breakthrough Twin Cities.
+We will ask for your support in ensuring that your child attends the program every day and does their homework consistently.

 STUDENT INFORMATION